BlenderCN-Org/MGA_semestral_work/README.md

 # MGA_semestral_work

-This repo contains my semestral work for the BI-MGA subject.
+This repository contains my semestral work for the BI-MGA subject.
 It consists of three parts - photo editing part (bitmap folder and files), vectorization part (vector) and 3d modelling (3d).
 Each part is documented separately.